Help animals in our shelter by donating secondhand items

 Empty cardboard boxes, cereal boxes and egg cartons.
 We fill them with treats for our dogs and cats to play with.
 But please, no plastic or staples.

 Empty toilet rolls.
 Truly!
 These can very easily be made into enrichment toys for our rabbits, guinea pigs and mice.

 Dog and cat collars and harnesses.
 We go through so many collars, and harnesses for our rescue dogs and cats!
 We particularly appreciate dog clip collars (rather than buckle).

 Wet and dry pet food.
 Donated pet food, especially cat and kitten food, is crucial to the community outreach work our inspectors and rescue officers undertake each day.
 We can accept open bags of dry pet food if it is in the original resealable packaging, and with the best before date intact.

 Small and medium plastic cat carriers.
 These are helpful when collecting stray or injured animals.

 Cat scratch poles.
 We pop these in our cat cages so our rescue kitties can have fun and keep their nails in ship-shape.
 Mini scratch poles are particularly appreciated by our vet team for placing in sick cats’ pens.

 Dog coats and beds.
 These are hugely important to keeping thin and/or sickly dog’s warm and healthy in our shelter, especially during winter.
 Large and extra-large beds are particularly appreciated.
 We do often have a stockpile of coats, so please call us on 1300 477 722 before donating.

 Litter trays.
-Used by our cats and pocket pets, we gratefully accept both covered and uncovered litter trays.
+Used by our cats and pocket pets, we gratefully accept uncovered litter trays.